rushi3691/DevRewards/README.md

 - Automatic reward delivery: The platform ensures rewards are delivered to contributors automatically.
 - List your own repositories: Share your projects on the platform and invite others to contribute.
 - Chainlink Oracle integration: Balance notification system for project owners to send emails via Gmail.
+- Logs: See all the transactions happening through the platform, such as funding, withdrawing, and rewarding code contributions.

 ## Demo
 Do checkout our project once

 Live Link 👉 **[DevRewards](https://devrewards.vercel.app/)**

 Click on the link below to see our demo video where we have given a demo of our finished project while explaining the complex logic behind them.

 Video 👉 youtube Video

 ## Usage